Where to Take Kids Skiing in Lake Tahoe

 Skiing with three kids can be a challenge at a large resort.
 Keeping the kids corralled requires a Mom with wings, not skis.
 And I will admit I shied away from the larger ski resorts when my kids were younger.

-So I can report that my kids, 9 12 and 14, had the best day on the snow at Squaw Valley Ski Resort in Lake Tahoe.
-During our two-day visit, we spent our first day on the snow getting our ski legs underneath us again at the SnoVentures area its beginner lifts and green runs.
+I can report that my kids, 9, 12 and 14, had the best day on the snow at Palisades Tahoe Ski Resort in Lake Tahoe.
+During our two-day visit, we spent our first day on the snow, getting our ski legs underneath us again at the SnoVentures area, its beginner lifts and green runs.

-Since it’s next to the parking lot the SnoVentures area is perfect for families.
-So making trips to the car for forgotten items is no big deal.
+Since it’s next to the parking lot, the SnoVentures area is perfect for families.
+Making trips to the car for forgotten items is no big deal.

 High Camp with Kids

 For this ride, skiers and boarders carry their equipment and don’t wear it since High Camp features a lodge where the tram loads and unloads.
-The tram ride up the mountain includes a sway that might frighten some younger kids though my 9-year-old was fine.
-And remember to hold on.
+The tram ride up the mountain includes a sway that might frighten some younger kids, though my 9-year-old was fine.
+Just remember to hold on.

-The High Camp offers sweeping views of Squaw Valley along with peeks of Lake Tahoe beyond.
-It features the Olympic Museum, an ice-skating rink, a seasonal pool and hot tub (spring through summer) and several options for lunch or dinner.
+The High Camp offers sweeping views of the area along with peeks of Lake Tahoe beyond.
+It features the Olympic Museum, a seasonal pool and hot tub (spring through summer) and several options for lunch or dinner.

 During our trip, my kids covered lots of the green runs using the Bailey’s Beach, Mountain Meadow and the Belmont lifts.
 I found the skiing open and uncrowded on the busiest week of the year.

-During our visit, we used the Squaw Valley app that features real-time information.
+During our visit, we used the Palisades Tahoe app, which features real-time information.
 I could find my teen skiing even with spotty data coverage.

 So I’m a boy mom.
-Of course I’ve learned about terrain parks the last few seasons.
-And they’re not as crazy as I originally thought.
+Of course, I’ve learned about terrain parks in the last few seasons.
+They’re not as crazy as I originally thought.

 When my daredevil son told me he wanted to check out a terrain park a couple of years ago, I envisioned something I’d seen on the Olympics.
 But don’t worry.
-And think of terrain parks like snow playgrounds.
+I hink of terrain parks like snow playgrounds.

-At Squaw Valley, my kids, 9, 12 and 13, started on the terrain features at the High Camp Start Park.
-Then they moved on to the Belmont Park near the Belmont Lift.
-And stayed there the majority of the day.
+At Palisades Tahoe, my kids, 9, 12 and 13, started on the terrain features at the High Camp Start Park.
+Then, they moved on to the Belmont Park near the Belmont Lift.
+They stayed there the majority of the day.

 - SnoVentures Start Park